5 DAYS FROM $1,899

 3 DAYS FROM $1,299

-We’re thrilled to present this exciting 40-night journey from Lima to Boston which will bring you to a total of 10 countries, with access to 4 UNESCO World Heritage Sites and a momentous 53 included features and Cultural Discoveries!
+Vantage Deluxe World Travel is thrilled to present this exciting 40-night journey from Lima to Boston that will bring you to a total of 10 countries, with access to 4 UNESCO World Heritage Sites and a momentous 53 included features and Cultural Discoveries!
+Please note that the nature of these journeys requires a certain level of physical fitness, and guests should be able to walk three miles unassisted over potentially-uneven terrain, be prepared to anchor at ports requiring the use of a tender and possess the physical agility to embark and disembark small crafts in unpredictable waters.

 You’ll get into the heart of every destination you’ll visit, revealing the cultural heritage and fascinating history of each one.
-Whether gliding through the Amazon by Zodiac boat in search of indigenous wildlife and savoring the culinary delights of South America or sipping on locally produced rum during a distillery tour in the Caribbean and following in the footsteps of famed revolutionaries such as Paul Revere and John Adams, this itinerary is sure to delight and captivate all your senses.
+Guided by a 5- to 17-person Expedition Team of naturalists, ornithologists, wildlife experts, equipment masters, and more, you’ll enjoy enlightening lectures onboard and the intangible greetings of the wild onshore.
+Whether gliding through the Amazon by Zodiac boat in search of indigenous wildlife and savoring the culinary delights of South America or sipping on locally-produced rum during a distillery tour in the Caribbean and following in the footsteps of famed revolutionaries such as Paul Revere and John Adams, this itinerary is sure to delight and captivate all your senses.

-At the center of it all is your luxurious home at sea, the 5-star Ocean Explorer.
-Not many companies to offer a cruise of this length aboard a small vessel — which features a total of only 77 cabins and 15 landmark solo cabins — allowing not only for arrival in small ports, but also less transport to and from the ship, less waiting in line, and more time to spend in each destination.
-Fewer travelers onboard also means more impactful and intimate interactions with locals, tour leaders, lecturers, and more.
+At the center of it all is your luxurious home at sea, the 5-star Ocean Explorer built for expedition travel with ULSTEIN X-BOW® technology.
+Our intimately-sized ships are designed with a total of just 77 cabins and a maximum capacity of 130 passengers on expedition cruises, allowing us reach some of the world’s most remote areas and giving our travelers access to exclusive ports, less queuing, and more time to spend onshore in each destination.
+And fewer travelers onboard also mean more impactful and intimate interactions with locals, tour leaders, lecturers, and more.
 Not to mention the breadth of this ship’s luxury amenities, from an onboard spa, a top-deck infinity pool, and two hot tubs to multiple dining options, bars, and lounges.

-But that’s not all — as our World Cruise guests, we are honored to provide you with world-class amenities exclusive to this journey, including free international airfare plus discounted business class upgrades, unlimited laundry service, dinner with the captain, and more.
+But that’s not all — as our World Cruise guests, we are honored to provide you with world-class amenities exclusive to this journey, including free international airfare, discounted business class upgrades, unlimited laundry service, dinner with the captain, and more.
 Click here to see what awaits when you reserve.
+Join Vantage Travel’s club of elite World Cruise guests us in 2023 for glimpse of some of the world’s most fascinating destinations!

 Cap off your Amazonian adventure with a deep dive into Peru’s Sacred Valley, where you’ll discover South America’s richest heritage at Machu Picchu and in the citified Inca capital of Cusco.
 Under the shadow of the Andes, you’ll explore ancient, indigenous, and contemporary culture in the towns and archaeological sites of Ollantaytambo, Sacsayhuamán, Machu Picchu, and Cusco.
 You’ll also join a local family in their home for an unforgettable dining experience, explore a centuries-long weaving tradition in Chinchero, catch a mototaxi to a chichería, and ride the Vistadome train up to Machu Picchu for extraordinary views and a true bucket-list experience.